HobnobMancer/SI_Foltanyi_et_al_2023/index.md

 # Foltanyi_et_al_2022

-Bioinformatics work for the paper Foltanyi et al., 2022
+Welcome to the repository containing all scripts, commands and methods used in the bioinformatic analysis presented in the paper Foltanyi _et al._, 2022.

-This repo contains the commands and data files necessary to repeat the study presented in Foltanyi et al., 2022.
+This repo contains the commands and data files necessary to repeat the study presented in the paper.

 ## Requirements